 Keeping your child safe online

-At ACS we recognise that being online is an important part of life for our students, not just as part of education, but for social interaction, leisure and creative expression.
+At Abbeywood Community School, we recognise that being online is an important part of life for our students, not just as part of education, but for social interaction, leisure and creative expression.

-We ensure all our students are given regular e-safety training in discrete PSHEE lessons, as part of their Computing Curriculum, through their year group tutor programme, our website, during core days at Post 16 and in assemblies.
-In this training we cover:
+All our students are given regular e-safety training through our dedicated PSHEE lessons, as part of their computing curriculum, year group tutor programme, core days at Post 16 and assemblies.
+In these sessions we cover:

 - Online reputations